iconengineering/lyons-stormwater-masterplan/docs/alternative-analysis.md

 #### O - Ewald Ave - Corona Hill Street Inlets

 An alternative to intercepting flows upstream of the residential development is formalizing street conveyance and installing storm drain infrastructure along Prospect Road.
 The storm drain infrastructure in combination with curb and gutter improvements would confine the runoff from Corona Hill to the street limiting the impact to private properties.
-Installing additional inlets and laterals along the Prospect Street storm drain alignment would encourage more water to be conveyed in the pipe as this system is currently limited by the two inlets near 4th Avenue.
+The storm drain system would continue east along Prospect Road to the confluence area between North and South St. Vrain Creek

 #### P - 2<sup>nd</sup> Avenue – Kelling Drive Private Improvements